Home News Vermont Cannabis Purchase Limits 2026: How Much Can You Buy?

 Medical patients must shop at a dispensary holding an integrated (medical and adult-use) license.
 In the Burlington area, three dispensaries hold that dual license: Hello, Hi in Winooski, Magic Mann in Essex Junction, and Zenbarn Farms in Waterbury Center.
 A recreational-only shop cannot honor a medical card for higher limits or the tax exemption, regardless of whether you hold a valid registry card.

-If you're weighing the medical program, our Vermont medical cannabis card guide walks through the $50 annual fee, the qualifying conditions, and the tax math β€” for most regular shoppers it pays for itself within a few months.
+If you're weighing the medical program, our Vermont medical cannabis card guide walks through the $50 annual fee, the qualifying conditions, and the tax math — for most regular shoppers it pays for itself within a few months.

-• Flower purchase and possession limit: 1 oz β†’ 2 oz
+• Flower purchase and possession limit: 1 oz → 2 oz

-• Concentrate / hashish possession: 5 g β†’ 10 g
+• Concentrate / hashish possession: 5 g → 10 g

 • Edibles packaging: unchanged (50 mg per package, 5 mg per serving)

-S.278 doubles the underlying 1-ounce purchase equivalent to 2 ounces, so every category on the chart roughly doubles β€” up to 56 g of flower, 28 g of concentrate, or 16,800 mg of edibles per transaction.
-Vermont's 1-ounce ceiling has stood since adult-use sales launched in October 2022 and was set deliberately low at the start; three years of market data and bipartisan support drove the increase.
-The bill also lets the Governor pursue interstate cannabis commerce agreements if federal prohibition ends, and authorizes a limited number of cannabis events per year.
+S.278 doubled the underlying 1-ounce purchase equivalent to 2 ounces, so every category on the chart doubled — up to 56 g of flower, 28 g of concentrate, or 16,800 mg of edibles per transaction.
+Vermont's original 1-ounce ceiling had stood since adult-use sales launched in October 2022 and was set deliberately low at the start; three years of market data and bipartisan support drove the increase.
+The bill also lets the Governor pursue interstate cannabis commerce agreements if federal prohibition ends, and authorizes a limited number of cannabis sales events per year.
+Cannabis delivery and the Senate's proposed excise-tax cut were stripped by the House and are not part of the final law.
+For a full breakdown of the bill, see our Vermont cannabis law changes guide.

 What to expect at the register